 Five years after the states in Central and Eastern Europe have decided to give up their system of central planning, agriculture and agricultural policies in these countries are still in a very difficult period of transformation.
 It is important for students to develop an adequate understanding of the economic, social and political problems in the countries involved in the transformation process.
 In particular, they have to learn about the whole variety of institutional and political determinants which influence those changes.
 It may be reasonable just to look at the farm unit if we are in well developed, stable farm economy which is not affected by major changes.
 In a period of fundamental transformation of the farm sector, however, the whole network of relationships has to be taken into account.
-The evolution of farms depends on its institutional and structural features of farms and their evolution itself.
+The evolution of farms depends on its institutional and political environment which, in turn, is influenced by the initial organisational and structural features of farms and their evolution itself.
 Thus, the following main factors have to be included: